risnandastrm/Employees_Data_Analysis/README.md

-# Project Overview: Chapstone 2 - Data Analysis
+# Project Overview: Chapstone 2 - Employees Data Analysis

 Analysis in this project using Northwind databases with focus analysis on employees data.
 The general steps of the analysis is following statement.